The 12 Best Ways to Make Extra Money in 2018

 Hope they help!

-1. Grab a Free $10 Gift Card to Amazon
+1. Grab a Free $10 to Spend at Amazon

-Anytime I shop online, I use a cash-back rewards site like MyPoints.
+Anytime I shop online, I use a cash-back rewards site like Ebates.

 It’s a smart way to earn cash for the shopping you’re doing anyway!

 And it works at most of my favorite retailers.
-Once you sign up for a free account, you can get 1.4% cash back on purchases at Target and a whopping 5.4% at Walmart.
+Once you sign up for a free account, you can get up to 1% cash back on purchases at Target and 2% at Walmart.

 There are more than 1,000 stores on the list, so you can purchase nearly everything you need through the cash-back site.

-Plus, when you spend your first $20 through the portal, MyPoints will give you a free $10 Amazon gift card.
+Plus, when you spend your first $25 through the portal, Ebates will give you a free $10.

 2. Scan Your Own Groceries